danielflower/danielflower.github.io/_posts/2016-04-01-Swagger-with-embedded-jetty-without-magic.md

 I have come to love-hate [Swagger](http://swagger.io/).
-The documentation generated is great to use, and I don't mind the copious amounts of annotation documentation added to the REST services, as the documentation lives with the code in source control and there is no other way to specify it.
+The documentation generated is great to use, and I don't mind the copious amounts of annotation documentation added to the REST services, as the documentation lives with the code in source control and there is no better way to specify it that I can think of.
 But I what I really dislike is how hard it is to use if you use things like constructor-based dependency injection and want to have control over how it integrates with your embedded web server.